 Bait & Switch Advertising Frequently Asked Questions (FAQs)

 Bait-and-switch advertising is deliberately misleading and can cause confusion, frustration, and disappointment for shoppers.
 For retailers, using this tactic can erode trust and tarnish your brand name.
 It’s a tricky topic that can often walk a fine line.
-If you have additional questions on bait and switch that are not answered in this article, post your question in our community forum and an expert will get back to you.

 Is bait & switch illegal?